 How Much Does a House in the Philippines Cost?

-The property’s location affects housing prices.
-For instance, if you want to buy a house in Metro Manila while sticking to a strict budget, you should avoid Makati, Quezon City, and Manila, as they are among the top 15 most expensive cities to live in Southeast Asia.
+Location is a big factor that affects housing prices.
+For instance, if you want to buy a house in Metro Manila while sticking to a strict budget, you should avoid Makati, Quezon City, and Manila, as they are among the top 15 most expensive cities to live in across Southeast Asia.

-Buying an apartment in a city like Makati or Taguig can roughly cost an average of PHP 115,000 per square meter (sqm), while getting one in areas outside the metro, like Santa Rosa or Calamba in Laguna, costs an average of ₱70,000 per square meter.
+Buying an apartment in a city like Makati or Taguig can roughly cost an average of ₱234,000 per square meter (sqm), while getting one in areas outside the metro, like Santa Rosa or Calamba in Laguna, costs an average of ₱70,000 per square meter.

 Type of House

 How much are houses in the Philippines?
 The answer depends on many factors.
-Whatever you’re planning to buy—be it a condo unit, an apartment, a townhouse, or a detached property, consider the number of bedrooms and floors, as well as the house’s overall aesthetic.
+Whatever you’re planning to buy—be it a condo unit, an apartment, a townhouse, or a detached property—consider the number of bedrooms and floors, as well as the overall aesthetic.

 Environment, Community, and Security

-The type of community where your house will be located may not directly affect the price of your new home.
-However, it pays to know that some locations which offer security, exclusivity, and amenities like pools, basketball courts, parks, and cafes will require higher monthly association dues.
+Looking up house prices in the Philippines?
+Locations that offer security, exclusivity, and amenities like pools, basketball courts, parks, and cafes require higher monthly association dues.

-Association dues are fees collected from tenants and homeowners to ensure the continuity of operations and provision of amenities within the subdivision, the building where the condo unit is located, or of an entire gated village.
+Association dues are fees collected from tenants and homeowners to ensure the continuity of operations and provision of amenities within the subdivision, the building where the condo unit is located, or the entire gated village.
 You can also consider investing in the best home security systems in the Philippines to increase your peace of mind.

 What are the Fees Involved When You Buy a House in the Philippines?

-Aside from paying for the unit itself, there are other charges you need to pay, which include the following:
+Aside from the cost of the unit itself, there are other charges associated with buying a home in the Philippines, which include the following:

 Capital Gains Tax